-PPA is a pre-health organization on SIUC campus.
+PPA is a pre-health student organization on SIUC campus.
 If you are interested in a health career, PPA is something you should seriously consider joining.
 PPA is here to inform, guide, educate assist and support those students whose career goals lie within the health community.
 We have around 50 members per year and 10 officers.
-The sponsors of PPA are the pre-health advisors in the College of Science, Gail Robinson (email@example.com) and Dawn Grisley (firstname.lastname@example.org).
+Tammi Pinski (Tammi@siu.edu) sponsors the PPA as the College of Science’s heath professions advisor.
 We have meetings every other Wednesday in LSIII Auditorium (Room 1059) at 6:00pm.

 How do I join PPA?

 All you have to do is pay a membership fee of $20.
 This only has to be paid once a year but is the same amount regardless if you pay in the fall or spring semester.
 This can be paid at any of the meetings or you can make arrangements to pay through one of the officers, preferably the treasurer.

 If you can, you should make every effort to attend every PPA meeting possible.
 There are valuable announcements at meetings.
 We are always giving out information on extra-curricular activities, volunteer possibilities, fundraising, trips, tutoring and many other things.
 There are also speakers of various health professions that talk about what they do.
 We bring speakers to you and all you have to do is ask them if you can shadow them and any other questions you may have.
 In addition to this, you never know when we may have free food!
 If you want to stay on top of things – you need to come to the meetings.

 What is all of the talk about trips?